 - To more mentions, the stronger the traction between the nodes

-- The node size represents the amount of times the user is mentioned
+- The node size represents the number of times the user is mentioned

 - The colours express statistical communities